 Lunker Club (8 – 9.9 pounds): 4

-Redear sunfish (shellcracker) can be caught all year from the shell bars on crickets and red wigglers fished below a slip bobber near the bottom, and bluegill (bream) can be caught on crickets and grass shrimp fished along shoreline vegetation.
-Bream are spawning in areas 3 to 5 feet deep over clean bottom.
-Largemouth bass fishing has been good, with two to four pound bass making up the bulk of the catch.
+Redear sunfish (shellcracker) can be caught all year from the shell bars on crickets and red wigglers fished below a slip bobber near the bottom, and with live Missouri minnows while fishing for black crappie (specks).
+Largemouth bass fishing has been improving with the rising water temperatures.
 Try fishing a Texas-rigged plastic worm or slow rolling a spinnerbait around the shell bars near deep water.
-Bass have been schooling around the mouth of the outfall canal, and if you can match the size of baitfish they are chasing, you can have a 30 to 40 fish day.
 Live wild shiners should be very productive when drifted over grass beds or dropped into holes in the grass.
-Black crappie (specks) fishing has slowed with the warmer water temperature.
+Black crappie (specks) fishing is good.
 Try drifting live Missouri minnows, or trolling small jigs and spinners in open water to find the schools.
-The best bet is a small green tube jig drifted over grass beds.
+The best bet when using artificial is a small red and chartreuse tube jig drifted over the grass beds.